-The truth of the matter is, much of the bakeware on the market is made with potentially toxic materials, including heavy metals and other chemicals that can leach into your baked goods and end up in your body, possibly influencing a number of negative health effects for you and/or your family in the future.
+The truth of the matter is, much of the bakeware on the market is made with potentially toxic materials, including heavy metals and other chemicals that can leach into your baked goods and end up in your body, possibly contributing to a number of negative health effects for you and/or your family in the future.

 When you find out that these harmful chemicals might be present in your bakeware, you might feel a sense of panic (and maybe confusion too).
 I know I did.

 So what should you do?
-Well, you’ve already made the first step by educating yourself about the safest bakeware materials on the market.
+Well, you’ve already taken the first step by educating yourself about the safest bakeware materials on the market.
 (That’s why you’re here, right?)

 But it can be SO overwhelming.
 When looking for any kind of non-toxic products, I’ve always found it difficult to trust companies with my money (and my family’s health!).

-That’s why when I did the research for myself, I wanted to create this *hopefully-not-as-overwhelming* guide and help you find the best non-toxic baking sheets for your own family.
+That’s why when I did the research for myself, I wanted to create this hopefully-not-as-overwhelming guide and help you find the best non-toxic bakeware for your own family.

 If you stick around until the end of the article, you can learn a little bit more about what you should look for when trying to find the safest bakeware materials, the problem with non-stick coatings, and the toxic chemicals that you should look to avoid when searching for a baking sheet.

 This post may contain affiliate links, which means I could be compensated if you decide to make a purchase.
 You can read my full disclosure here.